 Did you know most of us currently have or have previously had HPV?
 Yep, I found this out myself after my most recent cervical screen came back saying that I have a strain of HPV.

 HPV stands for Human Papillomavirus.
-There’s plenty of evidence this common sexually transmitted infection (STI) affects just about anyone who is sexually active – men, women and trans and gender diverse people.
+It’s a silent sexually transmitted infection (STI) with no symptoms that 80% of us who are sexually active contract sometime in our lifetime – men, women and trans and gender diverse people.

 80% of us will get this silent STI at some stage, which has no symptoms.
 The majority of us won’t know we’ve got it and usually it clears itself without treatment.